-- (I) Irrigation legend describing brand, model and size of timeclocks, heads, valves, piping, sleeves, sensors and all other elements shown on the irrigation plan. - (m) Any details specific to the project that are not included in Schedule 5.
+- (l) Irrigation legend describing brand, model and size of timeclocks, heads, valves, piping, sleeves, sensors and all other elements shown on the irrigation plan. - (m) Any details specific to the project that are not included in Schedule 5.

-The Irrigation Design Report shall be submitted with the Irrigation Plans, in booklet form on 8.5×11 paper and shall include:
+The Irrigation Design Report shall be submitted with the Irrigation Plans, in booklet form on $8.5 \times 11$ paper and shall include: